310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 I’m so jealous of you.
 Everything I wanted in the past… You have it all with you.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori curious %}
-……………
+…………
 {% endbubble %}

 {% bubble Subaru %}
 Ahaha~♪ I’m sorry if I upset you, okay?

-But it’s just as you said—I shouldn't be helping my opponents!
+But it’s just as you said — I shouldn't be helping my opponents!
 Ryuseitai, together as five, is super strong!
 You'll get the best of me if I don't pay attention!

 Ahh, this is so much fun!
-It's awesome~!
+It's awesome\~!
 This sort of thing has been my dream for so long!
-The entire world is sparkling~! ☆
+The entire world is sparkling\~! ☆

 Dad…!
 I think I’ve finally reached it…☆
 {% endbubble %}

 {% bubble Midori %}
-(B-Bleached it?[^3] What's he on about…?
+<th>(B-Bleached it?[^4] What's he on about…?
 Ahh~!!
-I don't get anything anymore!!)
+I don't get anything anymore!!)</th>

-(But somehow, just for a moment… Akehoshi-senpai made a face similar to how I look…)
+<th>(But somehow, just for a moment… Akehoshi-senpai made a face similar to how I look…)</th>

-(He had an exhausted, depressed, painful look on his face…)
+<th>(He had an exhausted, depressed, painful look on his face…)</th>

-(I guess even he wasn't blessed with his desired path at first… Yeah, I guess not… Everyone has their own worries…)
+<th>(I guess even he wasn't blessed with his desired path at first… Yeah, I guess not… Everyone has their own worries…)</th>
 {% endbubble %}

-{% img (Tanabata Awakening) Midori Takamine CG2.png %}
+{% img /img/es/eventstory/orihimeandhikoboshi/midoribcg.jpg %}

 {% bubble Midori %}
-(I'm nothing special… There's no point in me aiming for the stars…)
+<th>(I'm nothing special… There's no point in me aiming for the stars…)</th>

-(So I'll look down at my feet below, and do what I can in this moment… I’d only embarrass myself if I messed up right after being warned, so I'm gonna get that move right, like—this!)
+<th>(So I'll look down at my feet below, and do what I can in this moment… I’d only embarrass myself if I messed up right after being warned, so I'm gonna get that move right, like—this!)</th>

-(How's that!?
-Even I can do it if I get serious--!!)
+<th>(How's that!?
+Even I can do it if I get serious—!!)</th>
 {% endbubble %}

-{% img (Tanabata Anticipation) Subaru Akehoshi CG2.png %}
+{% img /img/es/eventstory/orihimeandhikoboshi/subarubcg.jpg %}

 {% bubble Subaru %}
 ……☆
 {% endbubble %}

 {% bubble Midori %}
-(Ahh!!!
+<th>(Ahh!!!
 You didn't even *try* to understand what I'm telling you, did you!?
-Bet you're feeling so smug like you’ve done a good job, huh!?)
+Bet you're feeling so smug like you’ve done a good job, huh!?)</th>

-(Dammit!
-That sparkly smile pisses me off…!)
+<th>(Dammit!
+That sparkly smile pisses me off…!)</th>

-(I keep looking stupid for moping about everything so much…!!)
+<th>(I keep looking stupid for moping about everything so much…!!)</th>
 {% endbubble %}

 {% bubble Hokuto %}
-“♪~♪~♪”
+“♪\~♪\~♪”

-Hehe, those two look like they're having a fun fight.
+Fufu, those two look like they're having a fun fight.
 {% endbubble %}

 {% bubble Makoto %}